-The dough will seem very sticky at first.
-As you stir, it will become softer, just little bit sticky but easy to work with.
-You can divide your dough in half which makes it easier to roll out.
-Place the dough onto a lightly floured work surface.
-Then, lightly sprinkle some flour over the dough and flour the rolling pin.
+Later, I divide the dough in half which makes it easier to roll out.
+I place the dough onto a lightly floured parchment paper.
+Then, I lightly sprinkle some flour over the dough and I flour the rolling pin.

-Finally, bake at 375°F(190C°) for 15 minutes or until the edges become golden brown.
-Check the oven after 5 minutes if the dough is puffing.
-If it does, use your fork to prick small holes again.
+Finally, I bake at 375°F(190C°) for 12 minutes or until the edges become golden brown.
+I check the oven after 5 minutes if the dough is puffing.
+If it does, I use my fork to prick small holes again.

-- 290 g (2 cups and 1 tablespoon) all-purpose flour (dip and sweep)*
+- 300 g (2 cups and 2 tablespoons) all-purpose flour (dip and sweep)*

 - 9 g (1 and ½ teaspoons) salt

 - 155 g (⅔ cup minus 1 teaspoon) water

 - Preheat the oven to 375°F(190C°).
 Line baking sheet with parchment paper or silicone baking mat.
 Set aside.